One More Time (Real McCoy song)

-"One More Time" is a song by German Eurodance and pop music project Real McCoy, released in 1997 as the lead single from their second album, One More Time.
-It was a top 5 hit in Australia, where it peaked at number three and was certified platinum.
-The single also reached number-one on the Canadian Dance/Urban chart and number 14 on the Billboard Hot Dance Club Songs chart in the US.
+"One More Time" is a song by German Eurodance and pop music project Real McCoy, released in January 1997 by Hansa Records and BMG as the lead single from the project's second album, One More Time (1997).
+Written by Olaf Jeglitza, J. Wind and Brent Argovitz, the song was a top-five hit in Australia, where it peaked at number three and was certified platinum.
+The single also reached number one on the Canadian RPM Dance chart and number 14 on the US Billboard Dance Club Play chart.
+Paul Boyd directed its music video.

 Critical reception

 Larry Flick from Billboard wrote, "It's been two years since Real McCoy helped turn the tide for dance music at pop radio with "Another Night", "Runaway", and "Come and Get Your Love".
 And while there are dozens of competent, similar-sounding acts vying for attention, there's truly nothing like the real thing—as proved by this giddy preview into the group's forthcoming sophomore release.
 The beats race with Euro-NRG verve, and the chorus is downright unshakable.
 The combination of chorus-chirping and verse-rapping continues to work extremely well."
 Diana Valois from The Morning Call described it as "typical pumped-up Eurodisco.
 Bright and irresistible, it ends with O-J begging, "Do it just one more time ..."."
 Chuck Campbell from Scripps Howard News Service said the band "revives its slap-happy energy" on the track.